a-keyter/WebsiteThemeGenerator/README.md

 A user === A student learning web development === anyone who has completed this Scrimba course: https://scrimba.com/learn/htmlandcss

-A user should be able to read a markdown file which detail the user stories for this project.
+As a user I can read a markdown file which detail the user stories for this project so that I understand what the project seeks to achieve.
-A user should be able to click a button that generates a random set of 'theme' keywords for them to make a website about.
+As a user I can click a button that generates a random set of 'theme' keywords so that I have a clear instruction of what I should make a new website about.
-A user should be able to click a second button that suggests HTML Tags and CSS properties which should be included in the website.
+As a user I can click a second button that suggests HTML Tags and CSS properties which should be included in the website.
-A user should be given an automatically generated designed brief based on the generated constraints which they can copy and post to their LinkedIn.
+As a user I can copy and paste an automatically generated designed brief based on the generated constraints to LinkedIn so that I can document the skills I am practicing.

-A user should be able to access and refer to a set of instructions which show them how to add their page to this.repository A user should be able to learn how branches work so that they can independently work on their own pages.
+A user should be able to access and refer to a set of instructions which show them how to add their page to this.repository A user should be able to learn how branches work so that they can independently work on their own pages which form subpages of this project.
-A user should be able to showcase their work on a website generated from this repository
+A user should be able to showcase their work on the website generated from this repository

 MVP - Minimum Viable Product -